ISISComputingGroup/ibex_developers_manual/Python-conventions.md

         """
         This is an example of a method.

         Here is where more details are written.
 It can take up multiple lines and so on. blah blah blah.It can take up multiple lines and so on. blah blah blah.It can take up multiple lines and so on. blah blah blah.

+        Note:
+            self is not included in the 'Args' section.

         Args:
             param1 (int): The first parameter.